mirkoarmillotta/Venice_hotel/readme.txt

-This files contains the code used in the paper "Unveiling Venice's hotel competition networks from dynamic pricing digital markets" by Mirko Armillotta, Konstantinos Fokianos and Andrea Guizzardi.
+These files contain data and code used in the paper "Unveiling Venice's hotel competition networks from dynamic pricing digital markets" by Mirko Armillotta, Konstantinos Fokianos and Andrea Guizzardi.

+The data are available only for research purposes.

 First load the R workspace called "data.Rdata".